112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 American if that child is raised in an-American home i n an American town .
 The same goes for a child of and other nationality, color or creed .
-To talk about. "` :inborn traits" is talk just as the Nazi s did when they talked .about "good" or "bad" blood .
+To talk about. ":inborn traits" is talk just as the Nazi s did when they talked .about "good" or "bad" blood .
 It just does not jibe with fact. or science .
 To say that the French are insincere is no more sensibl e